spring-tips/spring-graal-native-image-feature/README.md

 2020-04-15 23:25:08.826  INFO 7692 --- [           main] c.example.reactive.ReactiveApplication   : Started ReactiveApplication in 0.099 seconds (JVM running for 0.103)
 ```

 Pretty cool, eh?
 The GraalVM native image builder is an excellent fit when paired with a cloud platform like CloudFoundry or Kubernetes.
 You can easily containerize the application and get it working on a cloud platform with a minimal footprint.
 Enjoy!
 And as always, we'd love to hear from you.
 Does this technology suit your use case?
 Questions?
 Comments?
-Feedback and sound off to [us on Twitter](http://twitter.com/Springcentral).
+Feedback and sound off to [us on Twitter (@springcentral)](http://twitter.com/Springcentral).